JC Chasez: Early life

 Joshua Scott Chasez was born on August 8, 1976, in Washington, D.C.
 (Note: "I was born in George Washington [University] Hospital and was raised in the city until I was 5 years old", the former 'N Sync singer told us yesterday, adding that his family then moved to Bowie.
 "Yeah, man.
 It was a great childhood.
 This is the area I know.
 I'm here every Christmas.")
 When he was five years old, his biological mother entrusted guardianship of her son to her own former foster parents Roy and Karen Chasez, who worked as a technology company consultant and an editor, respectively.
-He was adopted by the couple who lived in Bowie, Maryland, and was raised Mennonite along with his younger siblings, Tyler and Heather.
+He was adopted by the couple who lived in Bowie, Maryland, and was raised Mennonite along with their own children, Tyler and Heather.
 Chasez attended the former Robert Goddard Middle School and Bowie High School.
-He then got transferred to Dr. Phillips High School after moving to Florida to film The All New Mickey Mouse Club.
+He then got transferred to Dr. Phillips High School after moving to Florida to film The All-New Mickey Mouse Club.